 One of my favorite bands to play with is The Lennon Jones Band.
 I played on the album and then in starting in the summer of 2017 joined for the band for several shows and contued on in the fall.
 Lennon is a dynamic, soulful and authentic guitarist and singer songwriter and you'll be hearing much more from him.THE LENNON JONES BAND

 Fall of 2017 saw the start of several more creative projects.
-Me and my son Bill have been collaborating exploring Standards in a 2 keyboard set-up, Me and Organist Dave Ellington have been collaborating on a 2 keyboard project which will eventually have 2 drummers exporing the music of Dylan, The Dead, Joni Mitchell,originals and standards and I am playing bass and singing in a very cool original pop/rock project called"Fairfax and 3rd" which was put together by the organist for The Atlanta Braves Matt Kaminski.
+Me and my son Bill have been collaborating exploring Standards in a 2 keyboard set-up, Me and Organist Dave Ellington collaborated on a 2 keyboard project exploring the music of Dylan, The Dead, Joni Mitchell and I became the bass player/vocalist/co-songwriter in a very cool original pop/rock project called"Fairfax and 3rd" which was put together by the organist for The Atlanta Braves Matt Kaminski.
 Stay Tuned!